 Getting Started: What’s Normal for Your Cat?

 Cats have common behaviors and capabilities.
-To what degree, frequency, or duration that they exhibit these makes each cat’s “normal” unique.
-To establish a baseline for your cat’s unique behaviors and habits, consider the following:
+To what degree, frequency, or duration that they exhibit these are what make their normal cat behavior unique.
+To establish a baseline for your cat’s behaviors and habits, consider the following: